x

 EVACUATIONS: Tampa Bay area braces for potential tropical weather impacts

-TAMPA, Fla. — The Tampa Bay area is preparing to feel the impacts of Tropical Storm Helene, which is expected to form into a hurricane on Wednesday.
+TAMPA, Fla. — The Tampa Bay area is preparing to feel the impacts of Hurricane Helene, which is expected to strengthen into a Category 4 storm before landfall on Thursday.

 In preparation for the incoming tropical weather, counties are beginning to issue mandatory evacuations.